RobMeades/ioc-client/README.md

 `ssh -p xxxx -l username localhost`

 ...where `xxxx` is the listening port on the remote machine and `username` is your user name on the Raspberry Pi.
+You can also retrieve files over the same tunnel with SFTP as follows:

+`sftp -P xxxx username@localhost:/path_to_file`

+...where `xxxx` is the listening port on the remote machine, `username` is your user name on the Raspberry Pi and `path_to_file` is the full path of the file you want to retrieve from the Raspberry Pi.
+Or you can enter an interactive SFTP session with:

+`sftp -P xxxx username@localhost`

 # Running Everything Automatically
 To start up the cellular connection and open an SSH tunnel to the server at boot, you need to create a couple of services.
 First create the file `/lib/systemd/system/cellular.service` with contents as follows: